Winter Spring Summer or Fall: Release

 The film premiered at the 23rd Tribeca Festival on June 6, 2024.
 It was released as premium video on demand by Paramount Pictures on April 25, 2025, and also had a limited theatrical release.
-On September 1, 2025, the film began streaming on Paramount+.
+On September 1, 2025, the film began streaming on platforms like Paramount+ and Amazon Prime.

 Reception

-Critical reception
+Critical response

+The Mirror US reported it as "Jenna Ortega's little-known film" which "received little to no buzz or build up".

 Lovia Gyarkye praised the director while writing for The Hollywood Reporter, saying that she has an "intuitive sense" of making one blush by capturing close-ups of "the longing gazes" and "subtle touches" between the lead pair.
+Writing for Next Best Picture, Lauren LaMagna lauded it as a "unique coming-of-age story", which is both "heartwarming and heartbreaking" and "captures the essence of first love".
+Hayley Croke praised the performances of the lead actors in Loud and Clear Reviews, but noted that the rest of the film felt "lackluster" and had no "power to stun".
+Abe Friedtanzer of AwardsBuzz rated the film 7 out of 10, and noted its "strong performances" and "rich dialogue", regardless of its "unoriginality".

+John Serba of Decider criticized the screenplay by calling it "more concept than story", and noted dialogue as "godawful" due to not sounding like "real human beings".
+For Paste, Jesse Hassenger reviewed it as "more than a little cheap-looking" movie, which is "full of heartfelt contrivances".
 Belen Edwards commented for Mashable that this "Wednesday reunion is anything but charming" as their "romance feels more like horror".
-Writing for Next Best Picture, Lauren LaMagna praised it as a "unique coming-of-age story", which is both "heartwarming and heartbreaking" and "captures the essence of first love".
 Will Bjarnar commented for InSession Film that the film "is hardly ever convincing, let alone natural".
-For Paste, Jesse Hassenger called it "more than a little cheap-looking" movie, which is "full of heartfelt contrivances".
-John Serba of Decider commented that "with very little fanfare", the screenplay is "more concept than story", and "godawful dialogue" which does not sound like "real human beings".
+Patrice Witherspoon called it "underwhelming and forgettable" in her online review.
+Martin Tsai noted the problems on Critic's Notebook and called it a movie "with extremely limited real-world experiences" and yet the filmmakers had "the audacity to premiere it at Tribeca for real New Yorkers".
+David Gonzalez of The Cinematic Reel called it a "disappointing" take into the ideology of "exploration of first love".

 Accolades

-At the upcoming 16th Hollywood Music in Media Awards, Mike Turner & Jonathan Lane are nominated for Best Music Supervision – Film.
+At the 16th Hollywood Music in Media Awards, Mike Turner & Jonathan Lane were nominated for Best Music Supervision – Film.